jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/General/general.rst

 The software is designed in a modular way, so it is easy to extend to analyze new types of data and fit with new theories.

-The main Reptate window is called the *Application Manager* and is a multiple document interface (MDI).
+The main RepTate window is called the *Application Manager* and is a multiple document interface (MDI).
 All the applications can be opened from the Application Manager and will reside inside it.
 At the top of the Application Manager there is a toolbar that allows to open different applications, load and save projects, read the help and exit RepTate.

 Applications have three separate areas: